jaredeoliphant/ME273_Autograder/GRADING_POLICIES.md

 The program is written and set up to run according to the following classroom and grading policies.

+## Student Information
+In order for grades to be correctly posted to Learning Suite and feedback sent out correctly to students, their email address should be current on their BYU personal information page.

 ## File Naming
 Student submissions are assumed to have been uploaded to a Google Drive account with the following naming convention: